manala/manala-recipes/lazy.symfony/README.md

 $ rsync -a /tmp/foo/ ./
 ```

-Brows to http://localhost:8080 and enjoy :)
+Browse to http://localhost:8080 and enjoy :)